jrfnl/clearPHP/rules/no-hardcoded-path.md

 ```

-It is recommended to check that functions that access files are not using hardcoded path.
+It is recommended to check that functions that access files do not use hardcoded paths.

 ## Rule Details